unscene/node-oauth/Readme.md

 #Usage

-See the twitter example for a three legged authentication example.
+See the example.

-## Creating a client
-Creating a client works exactly to the regular http client, it actually returns an subclassed http client.

-	client = oauth.createClient(443,'api.twitter.com,true)

-## Sending requests
+## Sending request
-Sending http requests is the only area that has a couple of differences from the built-in http module:
+Sending requests works very similar to the latest version of node's built-in http library.

-	var headers = {
+	var request = {
-		some-header: 'some value'
+		port: 443,
+		host: 'api.twitter.com',
+		https: true,
+		path: '/1/statuses/update.json',
+		oauth_signature: signer,
+		method: 'POST',
+		body: body
 	}

-	var body = {
+	request = oauth.request(request, function(response) { ... });
-		a: 'b'
-	}

-	req = client.request('POST', '/request_token', headers, body, null)
 	req.write(body);
 	req.end();

-We will talk about that last parameter in a minute.
-With node you can stream the body and the only reason you must provide this up front is for the body to be included in the signature base string calculation, if you are sending a body of type 'application/x-www-form-urlencoded'.
-The body must be an object (it then gets converted into a properly encoded string).
+The only two difference here between the built-in client and this one, is that you must include 'https: true' and the 'body' must be included in the request options.
+You must include it so that the base string can be calculated correctly.
 There are a set of default headers included but you can override them by simply providing your own, your headers get merged into the defaults.
 Be sure to include the same body as you specified in the request, this way you can still stream the body.

-You can also specify your own oauth_* parameters in the query string:
+If you must specify your own oauth_* parameters put them in the query string:

-	req = client.request('POST', '/request_token?oauth_callback=oob', headers, body, null)
+	var request = {
+		port: 443,
+		host: 'api.twitter.com',
+		https: true,
+		path: '/something?oauth_callback=oob',
+		oauth_signature: signer,
+		method: 'POST',
+		body: body
+	}

 These params get split out and included in the authorization header.